krasserm/fairseq-image-captioning/README.md

 ## Training

+Captioning models are first trained with a cross-entropy loss and then fine-tuned with self-critical sequence training (SCST) \[1\].
+SCST directly optimizes the CIDEr metric.

+### Cross-entropy loss

-A default baseline model can be trained with the following command. **Please note that this is just an example, hyper- parameters are not tuned yet**.
+For training a default baseline model with a cross-entropy loss use the following command. **Please note that this is just an example, hyper-parameters are not tuned yet**.

 ```
 python -m fairseq_cli.train \
-  --save-dir .checkpoints
+  --save-dir .checkpoints \
   --user-dir task \
   --task captioning \
   --arch default-captioning-arch \